jschuhmann47/jschuhmann47/README.md

 Some of the technologies that I use are Go, C, Rust and MySQL, among some others.

-I'm currently working as a Backend Developer and I'm also a teaching assistant in university.
+I'm currently working as a backend developer and I'm also a teaching assistant in university.

 ## Where to find me